Kalki 2898 AD: Plot

+Using the distraction, Manas and the Raiders invade Shambhala, killing resistance leader Mariam and overpowering a weakened Ashwatthama.
+Amid the chaos, Bhairava touches the Vijaya Dhanush when a sacred leaf falls upon it, triggering a temporary cosmic awakening and revealing him as Karna's reincarnation.
+Empowered with divine combat abilities and immense strength, Bhairava destroys the Raider forces and kills Manas to protect Sumathi.
+He then returns to normal, unaware of his true identity.

-In a mid-credits scene, Yaskin is injected with a sample of Sumathi's fetal serum and shown the Gandiva, the ancient bow of Arjuna.
-Transformed into a youthful superhuman, he vows to reshape the world, successfully picking up the Gandiva.
+In a mid-credits sequence, Supreme Yaskin consumes a harvested drop of Sumathi's fetal serum.
+It grants him immense physical power, a youthful body and multiple supernatural arms.
+He effortlessly lifts the Gandiva, the legendary bow of Arjuna, and vows to lead his army in reshaping the world, heralding a dark new era.

 Cast

 Adapted from the opening and closing credits:

 Production

 Development

 Kalki 2898 AD is the first collaboration of Prabhas with Nag Ashwin.

 After the success of Mahanati in 2019, Nag Ashwin stated that he had been working on an original story, for which he had spent a long time on.
 He also stated that the production would begin soon.
 The project would be funded by C. Aswani Dutt's Vyjayanthi Movies, which also funded Mahanati.
 The company announced on 7 August 2019 that the production would begin in September and posted a casting call for various artist positions.
 On 26 February 2020, coinciding the occasion of the 50th year since the establishment of Dutt's house, Prabhas was announced to be the lead actor.
 Tentatively titled Prabhas 21 (as it is intended to be the actor's 21st film in the lead role), the production would begin after the actor completes filming for Radhe Shyam (2022).
 The film was made on a production budget of ₹600 crore that included star remuneration of ₹80 crore to Prabhas, and ₹20 crore each to Amitabh Bachchan, Kamal Haasan and Deepika Padukone.

 The lead actor, however, reportedly decided to take the revenue sharing model, receiving ₹80 crore as advance, and a chunk of the profits would be given to him as remuneration.
 In February 2021, it was reported that the filming would begin in March; however, Ashwin during the promotions for his short film in Pitta Kathalu (2021) stated that due to the COVID-19 pandemic and Prabhas' prior commitments, the filming would commence at the latter half of the year.
 The film's official title, Kalki 2898 AD, was announced on 21 July 2023.
 It is a reference to Kalki, an avatar of Hindu deity Vishnu in the Hindu eschatology, according to the Bhagavata Purana, and 3102 BC – traditionally thought to be the beginning of Kali Yuga after the Kurukshetra War, from the death of Krishna (the film being set 6,000 years into the Kali Yuga, the era of the asura/demon Kali).